nathancy/jekyll-embed-video/README.md

 <div
     class="fb-video"
     data-href="https://www.facebook.com/watch/?v={{ include.id }}"
     data-width="auto"
-    data-allowfullscreen="false">
+    width="700"
+    height="480"
+    data-allowfullscreen="true">
 </div>
 ```

 **Note:** This is a ripped out version of the original JavaScript SDK code that Facebook provides which removes many unnecessary additions.
-If you want the original, click on `Get Code` on the advanced settings page.
+If you want the original, click `Get Code` on the advanced settings page.

 Place this snippet inside your .md file where you want to embed your video: